razi-rais/microservices/workshop/readme.md

 </html>
 ```

-Alright, that was good but you may be wondering shouldn't there be a declarative way to define Pod, Deployment and Service?
+Alright, we got a webserver running but you may be wondering shouldn't there be a declarative way to define Pod, Deployment and Service?
 Perhaps using YAML or JSON format.
 That is a valid point and typically declarative style works better in most cases.
 It also aligns well with the "Infrastrucre as a Code" theme that is common in the DevOps community.
-For the reminder of the labs you will be using YAML files to create Pods, Deployments, Services etc. You can learn more about the trade offs between imperative and declrative methods while working with Kubernetes objects [here](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/imperative-command/#trade-offs)
+For the rest of the lab you will be using YAML files to create Pods, Deployments, Services etc. You can learn more about the trade offs between imperative and declrative methods while working with Kubernetes objects [here](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/imperative-command/#trade-offs)

 To view to the YAML/JSON definition of the Kubernetes objects created in previous steps you can use -o (output) swtich and get the definition of a particular object in YAML or in JSON format.